maiddaisuki/posix32/INSTALL.md

 ### Using winpthreads

-The build system uses `pkgconf` to locale `winpthreads` when building with MSVC.
+The build system uses `pkgconf` to locate `winpthreads` when building with MSVC.

-You can enable this option if you want to locale `winpthreads` using `pkgconf` even when using mingw-w64.
+You can enable this option if you want to locate `winpthreads` using `pkgconf` even when using mingw-w64.
 This may be useful if want to use your own build of `winpthreads` library.